cyverse/vagrant-test-pool/readme.md

 ```

 ### SSH Host Key Checking
 After destroying and re-provisioning the pool, the VMs will have different host keys than the ones you previously accepted into your known_hosts file; this breaks SSH and Ansible.
-Run clean_known_hosts.sh to fix this quickly.
+Run clean_known_hosts.sh to fix this quickly for all VMs.

 ## Todo
 - Disable host key checking in the boilerplate Ansible code - already done?